The views expressed by the host on this program, documented to be almost always right, 99.8% of the time.

 They're worried about their country.

-They oppose stridently the modern day Democrat Party.
+They oppose stridently the modern-day Democrat Party.

-They oppose the policies of Barack Hussein, oh, it isn't personal.
+They oppose the policies of Barack Hussein.

 They just don't like what's happening.